cbuil/carlos_web/content/3-projects.md

 ## Academic Projects

- - **Fondecyt Iniciación**: in this project I study how to effectively and effiently transfer part of a RDF database computation to the SPARQL clients.
+ - **Fondecyt Iniciación**: (~80,000 USD, 3 years) in this project I study how to effectively and effiently transfer part of a RDF database computation to the SPARQL clients.
 I study how clients can efficiently compute joins, execute joins over compressed data without compromising their performance.

- - **Universidad Santa Maria Internal project**. with this project I tried to understand where is the difficulty for end users for querying SPARQL endpoints.
+ - **Universidad Santa Maria Internal project**: (~4,000 USD 1 year) with this project I tried to und2erstand where is the difficulty for end users for querying SPARQL endpoints.
 The output was a nmice user interface and an even nicer study from my first student, Hernán Vargas.

- - **Fondecyt Postdoctorado**: in this project I tried to put some light over the use of SPARQL endpoints by using the query logs users submitted to these databases.
+ - **Fondecyt Postdoctorado**: (~100,000 USD, 3 years) in this project I tried to put some light over the use of SPARQL endpoints by using the query logs users submitted to these databases.

  - **EU Project ADMIRE** (FP7-215024 3.001.662,00 euro ) project.
 The goals of this project were to easy the end user to access data intensive for data mining.
 The output was a user toolkit that eased the access to large amounts of data by these users.
 I have been in charge of the semantic software registry of the Project and of the ontologies for defining the data types of the system's architecture.